Note: I get commissions for purchases made through links in this post.

 If you’re looking for a great pair of 8×42 binos, you can’t go wrong with the Vortex Diamondback or the Nikon Monarch.

 If you also need a built-in rangefinder with your binoculars, give serious consideration to the Swarovski EL Range 8×42.
-I think you’ll be please with what you find.
+If you can afford them, I think you’ll be pleased with what you find.